 2% + payment gateway fees (2.9% + 30 cents)/transaction

 With Snipcart's standard pricing, you pay 2% of monthly transactions, plus payment gateway fees.
-If, say, you were using Stripe as a gateway for your Snipcart, your total pricing would be: 4.9% + 30 cents / transaction.
+If, say, you were using Stripe as your payment gateway, your total pricing would be: 4.9% + 30 cents / transaction.

 Use cases handled by both e-commerce solutions

-The Buy Button and Snipcart share many resemblances.
+The Buy Button and Snipcart share many similarities.
 As we already said, each of them is used to add products and a shopping cart to an existing site.
 With both of them, you: